 - But I’m a fan: Right?
 Wrong!
 Players’ stardom, reputation and heroic moments don’t matter when you’re making a team for a fantasy cricket league.
 What matters is their form, previous performance, and team combinations.

 - Don’t rush: Be it any league, don’t try to invest too much at the very outset.
 Be mindful and allocate your budget accordingly.
 If you’re someone who has just started, play practice games and real-cash tournaments in moderation.

 - This is not the time to stand out: If you think you’d pick out players not many have chosen and try to make a different team, you’re on the way to lose already.
 Make sure you go with popular choices (after doing your own research, of course).
 Even if you want to choose a different player, do that once in 4-5 matches.

 - Check the schedule: Keep it handy.
 To keep the balance of your team, you’d want to check if a particular team is playing maximum matches within a specific period, if yes, try to add as many players from that team as you can.

 - Don’t put money on middle/lower order batsmen: The chances of them contributing are bleak.
 Invest most in top-3 batsmen and you’d see your team performing really well: believe us!

-While these are a few warm-up pointers for the upcoming fantasy cricket league matches: We’re sure you’re ready to put the fantasy cricket glass to play on!
+While these are a few warm-up pointers for the upcoming daily fantasy cricket league matches: We’re sure you’re ready to put the fantasy cricket glass to play on!
 Good Luck.